ToMattBan/Twi-tah/README.md

 - Install the dependencies with `npm install`
 - Run with `npm run dev`
 - Open [http://localhost:3000](http://localhost:3000)

+## How filter
+- http://localhost:3000/homepage?posts=following Will show just who you follow
+- http://localhost:3000/homepage?posts=all Will show every post
+- Anything else will show every post and correct the url

 ## Credits
 - Icons from [SVGRepo](www.svgrepo.com/vectors)